jlafer/flexsim/README.md

 - testing of Flex plugins
 - feeding semi-realistic events to EventStreams

 The system is composed of multiple, independent scripts: configuration generator, infrastructure deployer, customer simulator and agent simulator.
 There is also a cleanup script to remove in-process tasks and, optionally, the deployed simulator resources from a Flex project.
+If you want to use text-to-speech to simulate customer-agent interactions over real phone calls, there is a script for adding TTS timing to your conversation text.

 ## genconfig
 The configuration generator script reads a simulation domain description and outputs configuration files.
 It is used at simulation design time and only needs to run when the domain description has changed.
 The domain description and/or configuration files can be checked into source control and shared among users.
 The script does not require a Twilio project to execute and the configuration files contain no Twilio SIDs that tie them to a specific project.